sophiechhoeu/beginners-php/readme.md

 - extends User is basically utilises all the code within the user class, all we need to do now is differentiate the difference between classes ie permission levels

 - need to set the constructure with the what identifiers we're after, inherent from the parent construct

+- getType doesn't exist in the admin class it looks up at the user class because of admin extends user

+if you make a getType method in admin class it will get that instead